API reference¶

 A lambda function will be created in the following cases:

-• when the function name, either derived from a func_signature string, or given explicitly with func_name, is not a valid Python identifier, or
+func_signaturestring, or given explicitly withfunc_name, is not a valid Python identifier, or - when the provided

 Parameters: